 Speech House Road

 Named after the nearby Speech House, Speech House Road began as a simple halt in 1875, but by 1878, the facilities had been expanded.
-The facilities would continue to expand over the next couple of decades as more and more freight was shipped from this station, especially from Cannop Colliery and the Wood Distillation works.
+The facilities would continue to expand over the next couple of decades as more and more freight was shipped from this station, especially from Cannop Colliery and the nearby Wood Distillation works.

 However, Speech House was in a remote area of the forest and thus it was not surprising that passenger traffic from the station was sparse.
 Upon withdrawal of the passenger services in 1929, most of the buildings were converted to goods use.
 The station was used to unload ammunition during the Second World War.